blossm-network/toolbox/README.md

 1. In the `development` project:
     * In **VPC network > Serverless VPC** access, enable Serverless VPC access API.
-    * Create a connector named **“us-central1”** in the us-central1 region under the default network with ip range 10.8.0.0/28.
+    * Create a connector named **“us-central1”** in the us-central1 region under the default network with ip range **10.8.0.0/28**.

 2. Repeat step 1 with the `production`, `sandbox` and `staging` projects.

 #### Permissions

-Let specific Blossm processes manipulate specific parts of your compute infrastructure on your behalf, and gives your developers specified access to certain Blossm CLI tools.
+Lets specific Blossm processes manipulate specific parts of your compute infrastructure on your behalf, and gives your developers specified access to certain Blossm CLI tools.

 1. In the `development` project:
   * In **Cloud Build**, enable the Cloud Build API.